 General Motors was surprised by the jury award and felt that the gas tank design met and exceeded Federal mandates for safety.
-Richard Shapiro, who served as one of the attorneys representing General Motors went further to insist that the fault for the accident and subsequent disfigurement of the Anderson children and other occupants of the 1970 Chevrolet Malibu lay with the drunk driver, who was arrested and imprisoned.
+Richard Shapiro, who served as one of the personal injury attorneys representing General Motors went further to insist that the fault for the accident and subsequent disfigurement of the Anderson children and other occupants of the 1970 Chevrolet Malibu lay with the drunk driver, who was arrested and imprisoned.
 General Motors also felt that the trial judge refused to allow safety records and other information related to the vehicle that would have influenced the outcome of the jury's verdict.

 The amount awarded in the Anderson versus General Motors case set a record for a jury award, which continues to be one of the largest in history.
 Ultimately the $4.9 billion that was awarded by the jury, which represented $107 million in compensatory damages and $4.8 billion in punitive damages levied against General Motors, was reduced and negotiated to a lower amount, due in part to the fact that General Motors annual revenues at the time were $3 billion.